yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 </code>
 </div>
 The compiler complains.
-The two parameter must have the same type.
+The two parameters must have the same type.

 If you believe it is a bad idea, and the compiler should make the transformation from a type to another for you, you should really watch this great (and funny) video: